Kern County homicide rate more than doubles as violent crime trends upwards nationally

 The current Kern County homicide rate is more than twice what it was at this time in 2019, according to the Kern County Sheriff’s Office.

-As of Friday, KCSO has recorded 37 suspected homicides within their jurisdiction, significantly more than the 17 tallied at this time last year.
+As of Friday, KCSO has recorded 37 suspected homicides within its jurisdiction, significantly more than the 17 tallied at this time last year.

 “It's very much a concern the rate of violent crime we’re seeing," Sheriff Donny Youngblood said.
 "It’s something that’s very concerning in this county.”